Ana Maria Popescu: 2004–2008

 In August, the Romanian delegation arrived in Beijing two weeks ahead of the competition.
 Being the only Romanian epeeist at the Games, she trained with foilists Cristina Stahl and Virgil Sălișcan.
 As No.2 seed she received a bye in the first round.
 She then disposed 15–11 of Japan's Megumi Harada and beat 15–13 Russia's Lyubov Shutova to reach the semi-finals, where she met experienced, 39-year-old Ildikó Mincza-Nébald of Hungary.
-After a very balanced bout where no fencer managed to gain more than a two-hit advantage, Brânză struck the decisive hit to win her ticket to the final.
-After a brief respite she met world No.1 Britta Heidemann of Germany, who acquired an early four-hit lead.
-Brânză rallied to 10–12 in the third and last period, but the German struck three hits in a row, closing the bout 11–15 with a double touche.
-Brânza attributed Heidemann's victory to her superior physical condition, explaining that the German had "fenced like a man".
+After a very balanced bout where no fencer managed to gain more than a two-hit advantage, Popescu struck the decisive hit to win her ticket to the final.
+After a brief respite, she met world No.1 Britta Heidemann of Germany, who acquired an early four-hit lead.
+Popescu rallied to 10–12 in the third and last period, but the German struck three hits in a row, closing the bout 11–15 with a double touche.
+Popescu attributed Heidemann's victory to her superior physical condition, explaining that the German had "fenced like a man".

-For her silver medal, Brânză was awarded the Romanian order for sports merit (Ordinul “Meritul Sportiv”), second class.
+For her silver medal, Popescu was awarded the Romanian order for sports merit (Ordinul "Meritul Sportiv"), second class.
 She finished first in the overall women's épée World Cup for two consecutive seasons, 2007–2008 and 2008–2009.
 She was designated a member of the athletes commission of the International Fencing Federation by its executive committee for the period 2009–2013.